dbierer/php-class-notes/apache-nov-2017.md

 * Q: from Francois to All Participants: how would you "enable" an apache instance with a different conf file so that it start automatically at boot? systemctl enable httpd, can you say systemctl enable httpd -f /new-file.conf?

+* Q: List of SSL hardware acceleration available?

+* Q: from Christopher to All Participants: What is the difference between aNull and eNull?
+* A: from James to All Participants: eNULL = ciphers offering no encryption, aNULL = cipher suites offering no authentication

+* Q: How to you specify # instances?

 ## ERRATA
 * 52: must Linux s/be most Linux
 * 52: bad char in code